UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 ## Controlled/raised subjects

 The _basic_ trees lack a subject dependency between a controlled verb and its controller or between an embedded verb and its raised subject.
 In the _enhanced_ graph, there is an additional dependency between the embedded verb and the subject of the matrix clause.
+This dependency can be recognized by the extension (subtype) `:xsubj`.

 <table id="control-raising-example1"> <!--Mary wants to buy a book .-->
 <thead><tr><th>Basic</th><th>Enhanced</th></tr></thead>